HiltzEM12/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 See gitHubKey file for the key created.

-Create an environment variable for the key using: aws ssm put-parameter --name JWT_SECRET --value secrtetkeyhere --type SecureString Replace secrtetkeyhere with the token generated above
+Create an environment variable for the key using: aws ssm put-parameter --name JWT_SECRET --value "secrtetkeyhere" --type SecureString

 Create a stack on aws using this link: https://us-east-1.console.aws.amazon.com/cloudformation/